Crawford Station: Accidents

+Monday January 30, 1995.
+He collapsed while working in a condenser with another employee who required hospitalization.
+A Cook County Medical Examiner's spokesman said an autopsy showed that Noah died of lack of oxygen.
+Noah’s survivors included four children and his mother, Jean.
+He is interred at Mt.
+Greenwood Cemetery in Cook County.

+Closing

 Crawford Station was closed in 2012 because owner Midwest Generation determined that the needed environmental retrofits to meet federal air standards were financially impractical.

 The International Brotherhood of Electrical Workers (IBEW) had represented workers at Commonwealth Edison generating plants since World War II, after a company-dominated representative group, called the Utility Employees Union, was deemed illegitimate by the NLRB in 1942.

 Strike

 In June 2001, IBEW Local Union 15, with approximately 1,150 members working at seven fossil fuel generating stations throughout Illinois, went on strike against Midwest Generation when contract negotiations broke down.
 After two months, Local 15 members voted on August 31 to return to their jobs.
 The union made an unconditional offer to return to work while still negotiating an agreement.

 "Some of the guys were hurting financially, that's why we voted to go back to work," said Tom O'Reilly, Ass't Business Manager for Local 15.
 "We have no intention of agreeing with the company's current proposal."
 Midwest rejected that offer and locked out all of its workers who honored the picket line at the time IBEW Local 15 made the offer to return.
 Faced with a lockout, the union accepted Midwest Generation's contract offer and the locked-out employees returned to work nearly seven weeks later under the terms of a new agreement which was less favorable to employees.

 Immediately after the company instituted the lockout, IBEW Local 15 filed an unfair labor practice charge with Region 13 claiming that the lockout was unlawful.
 The case was submitted to the NLRB's Division of Advice and in March 2002, the Regional Director for Region 13 issued a complaint against Midwest Generation.
 The complaint alleged that the lockout unlawfully targeted employees based on their union activity because the company permitted employees to continue to work during the lockout if they had not struck, or if they had ceased to participate in the strike prior to the union's unconditional offer to return.